 N.B. this list does not include non-service issue artillery i.e that manufactured and sold privately by Armstrong.
+Some are post-Victorian and have been included for interest.

 (C) = Common to Naval and Land Services